 2. Download and Install Movavi Video Editor

 Download Movavi Video Editor for Windows or Mac, open the file you’ve downloaded and follow the installation instructions.
-After that, launch Movavi Video Editor and choose Create a project in full feature mode.
+After that, launch Movavi Video Editor and choose New Project.

 3. Upload Your Material to the Program